Argentine Air Force: 2020s

 Early in 2021, Russia made several proposals related to the acquisition of aircraft by Argentina including the apparent offer of MiG-35 fighters.
 These built on earlier offers of the MiG-29 as well as on measures being undertaken to extend the life of Mi-171E helicopters acquired by Argentina in 2010 to support operations in Antarctica.

 To improve transport capabilities, two Fokker F-28 aircraft which had been decommissioned in 2019, have been refurbished and put into service, the last one (TC-53) in early August 2021.

 In mid 2021, one analysis found that the numbers of operational aircraft with offensive combat capability were practically at a level of zero.
 In addition to only around six A-4 Fightinghawk aircraft being operational, the availability of C-130 transport aircraft was only assessed as being at six of originally 14 aircraft.
 However, 23 IA-63 Pampa, 12 T-6C+ Texan II and 12 EMB-312 Tucano trainer aircraft were reported operational as of 2021.
 In September 2021, the Government officially included funding of $664 million in a draft budget for Congress involving the purchase of new combat aircraft.
 In 2022, talks with China over the potential purchase of JF-17 Thunders, and possibly Chengdu J-10s, and with India for HAL Tejas fighter jets came to the fore.
-However in December 2022, Argentine President Alberto Fernández appeared to reject the notion of buying new fighter aircraft for air force, stating: “There are other priorities before buying weapons, definitely”.
+However in December 2022, Argentine President Alberto Fernández appeared to reject the notion of buying new fighter aircraft for the air force, stating: “There are other priorities before buying weapons, definitely”.
 Referring to the strategic and political situation in South America he further commented that: “There are no war problems, peace is the common denominator between us.”
 It was simultaneously confirmed that the fighter aircraft replacement program had been stopped.